abheek-pathirana/MathNet/README.md

 - `Examples/` — inference demos
 - `README.md` — this file
 - `requirements.txt` - system requirements and library requirements to run the project
+- `Reccomendations for inference` - General reccomendations when inferencing MathNet

 ## Usage